Bryan-Calderoni/BryanCalderoni/README.md

 # 👋 HI there, I'm Bryan
-## I’m a Husband, Father, Developer, and Web Designer!
+## I’m a Husband, Father, Developer  and Web Designer!
 - 🔭 I’m currently working on a Gambling Project
 - 🌱 I’m currently learning FLUTTER & DART
 - 🤌🏼 I like studying new technologies